anneliesesytsma/ArcHillslope/documentation/3 - hillslope_width_function.md

 ## Hillslope width function tool

 A hillslope width function (HWF) represents the topographic shape of a hillslope.
 We denote a line from the divide of a hillslope to the outlet as the x-axis.
 At each value x along the hillslope, the width *w(x)* represents the linear distance between contour endpoints.
-For analytical tractability, Lapides et al. (2020) assumed an exponential shape for the HWF given by: *W(x) = ce^x*
+For analytical tractability, Lapides et al. (2020) assumed an exponential shape for the HWF given by: *W(x) = ce^ax*

 This definition requires reconciliation of actual hillslopes with idealized exponential hillslope shapes.
 We applied two criteria to the process of delineating hillslope width functions, following Noel et al. (2014): (1) monotonicity and (2) conservation of area.
 Montonicity ensures that the hillslope width function is convergent (monotonically increasing), divergent (monotonically decreasing), or constant (uniform), while conservation of area fulfills mass conservation requirements.